X | 0.00 | 0.10 | 0.20 | 0.40 | 0.60 | 0.70 | 0.80 |

 Ideal batch reactor design equation

-Taking the derivative of N_A equation
+Taking the derivative of NA equation

 Substituting